-As you might have already heard, our Primary 6 students will be switching to a new Primary School Leaving Examination PSLE scoring system in 2021 where Achievement Levels (ALs) will be replacing the old T-scores.
+Starting from 2021, our Primary 6 students in Singapore will be using the new Primary School Leaving Examination PSLE scoring system where they will be graded using Achievement Levels (ALs) instead of T-scores.

 To calculate the final PSLE score, you’ll need to add the ALs you get for all 4 subjects.
 This score can ranges from 4 all the way up to 32.